Barracuda Formula S

 Now I'm going to skip forward a bit.
-We found this car back in 2007 supposedly sporting 31,223 actual, original miles.
+We found this car at a local guy's house back in 2007 sporting 31,223 actual, original miles (allegedly).
 A backyard restoration had been started some years before and he had quite a ways to go in the process.
-Apparently, he had run out of both time and money, and fortunately for us, a deal was struck.
+Apparently, he had run out of both time and money and a deal was struck.
 When we located the car, we had no idea how rare it was, but we quickly found out.
-I managed to track down Barton Quarm's son, who recounted that he remembered the car quite clearly.
-He filled us in on some of the car's history, which verified the car's low mileage status.
+I managed to track down Barton Quarms son, who recounted that he remembered the car quite clearly.
+He filled us in on some of the cars history, which verified the cars low mileage status.
 Apparently, in 1971 the Barracuda needed a brake job.
 Barton put the car up on jack stands in his barn, with the intent of doing just that, but simply never got around to it.
-The car sat on jack stands until 1974 when Barton told his son he couldn't afford gas for the car and, since it was a lousy winter driver, was content to let it sit.
+The car sat on jack stands through 1971, 1972, 1973 and, by 1974, Barton told his son he couldn't afford the gas in the car that it was a lousy winter driver and was content to simply let the car sit.

-So the car sat until September 12, 1983, at which time Barton signed the title over as a gift to a relative, James W. Ablanalp of Willoughby, Ohio, with exactly 31,223 miles on the odometer.
+And so the car sat until September 12, 1983, at which time Barton signed the title over as a gift to a relative, James W. Ablanalp of Willoughby, Ohio, with exactly 31,223 miles on the odometer.
 We have a copy of that title which documents the transaction.
 From here, the history of the car gets a little fuzzy.
-Local legend is that the car sat outside a small body shop for a few years and changed hands a couple of more times.
-And when we found the car, it had been very poorly repainted by a local Chrysler/Plymouth dealer that's no longer in business.
+Local legend is that the car sat outside a local body shop for a few years and changed hands a couple of more times.
+When we found the car, it had been repainted, and poorly, by a local Chrysler-Plymouth dealer that's no longer in business.

 After purchasing the car and determining just how rare it was, we knew that we had to restore it back to its original glory.
-That started with a thorough review of original build specs.
-Thankfully, the pristine original Chrysler Corporation Broadcast Sheet had been pulled out at some point in its past, so we had a complete roadmap of how this Barracuda was originally constructed.
+That started with a thorough review of the cars original build specs.
+Thankfully, the pristine original Chrysler Corporation Broadcast Sheet had been pulled out of the car at some point in its past, so we had a complete roadmap of how the Barracuda was originally constructed.
 As well, we wrote to Chrysler Historical and received a copy of the original IBM punch card for the car.
-Since we had the original Broadcast Sheet, the punch card wasn't so crucial, but it was nice to have independent verification direct from Chrysler.
+Since we had the original Broadcast Sheet, this wasn't that crucial, but it was nice to have independent verification nonetheless, direct from Chrysler.
 Lastly, we reviewed a Galen Govier report on the car.
 Because it's a 1967, Galen has an accurate count on how many of a particular make/model of a car were built and, as he pointed out in his report, only NINE 383 Barracuda Convertibles were built in 1967, and our car was number six.
 We don't know how many were four speeds and how many were automatics, but if history is any judge, we'd be willing to bet that perhaps only four or five of the cars were of the four speed variety.

 Here's a breakdown of the original fender tag, as supplied by Galen: